On the physics potential to study the gluon content of proton and deuteron at NICA SPD: Gluon content of polarized proton and deuteron

 where $\sigma^{\uparrow}$ and $\sigma^{\downarrow}$ denote the inclusive production cross-sections with opposite transverse polarization with respect to the production plane, defined by momenta of polarized projectile and produced hadron (or jet).
 At the moment, more than forty years after the transverse spin phenomena were discovered, a wealth of experimental data indicating non-zero $A_N$ in the lepton-nucleon and nucleon-nucleon interactions were collected, see e.g.~\cite{Anselmino:2020vlp,Avakian:2019drf,Perdekamp:2015vwa,Boglione:2015zyc,Aidala:2012mv,LIANG_2000,Aschenauer_2016,Aidala_2018} and references therein.
 However, our understanding of the SSA phenomenon is not yet conclusive.

-Theoretically two dual approaches are used to explain transverse single-spin azimuthal and azimuthal asymmetries: the collinear twist-3 formalism and the transverse momentum dependent (TMD) factorization approach.
-In the first one at large transverse momenta $p_T \gg \Lambda_{QCD}$ of a produced particle, the collinear factorization involving twist-3 contributions for three-parton (Efremov-Teryaev-Qiu-Sterman) correlations Ref.~\cite{Efremov:1981sh, Efremov:1984ip, Qiu:1991pp,Efremov:1994dg} are used, for the review see Ref.~\cite{ Pitonyak:2016hqh}.
-Here $\Lambda_{QCD}\approx 200$ MeV is the QCD scale.
-An alternative approach, suitable for less inclusive processes, is based on the TMD factorization, valid for $p_T\ll Q$, in terms of transverse momentum dependent parton distributions.
-In this case, the SSAs originate from the initial-state quark and gluon Sivers functions (GSF) or the final-state Collins fragmentation functions.
+Theoretically two dual approaches are used to explain transverse single-spin azimuthal asymmetries: the collinear twist-3 formalism and the TMD factorization approach.
+In the first one at large transverse momenta $p_T \gg \Lambda_{QCD}$ of a produced particle, the collinear factorization involving twist-3 contributions for three-parton (Efremov-Teryaev-Qiu-Sterman) correlations Ref.~\cite{Efremov:1981sh, Efremov:1984ip, Qiu:1991pp,Efremov:1994dg} are used, for the review see Ref.~\cite{ Pitonyak:2016hqh}.\footnote{Here $\Lambda_{QCD}\approx 200$ MeV is the QCD scale.}An alternative approach, suitable also for less inclusive processes, is based on the TMD factorization, valid for $p_T\ll Q$, in terms of transverse-momentum-dependent parton distributions.
+In this case, the SSAs originate from the initial-state quark and Gluon Sivers Functions (GSF), which may be related to the mentioned twist-3 correlators, or the final-state Collins fragmentation functions.